A new treatment for some periodic Schr\"{o}dinger operators I: the eigenvalue: On doubly-periodic Floquet theory

+We write the expansion in a form easy to see its connection to the eigenvalue of Lam\'{e} equation, in the limit $\Omega\to0$.
+The $\Omega$-independent part in expansions (\ref{ellipsoidalJaceigenvalue2}) and (\ref{ellipsoidalJaceigenvalue3}) are related by a simple transformation involving $\mu\to\f{i\mu}{k^{\,\prime}}$ and $k\to\f{ik}{k^{\,\prime}}$, the transformation is interpreted as the monopole-dyon duality of N=2$^*$ gauge theory, this is already explained in Ref.~\cite{wh1108}.
+In fact, the complete expansion of eigenvalues (\ref{ellipsoidalJaceigenvalue2}) and (\ref{ellipsoidalJaceigenvalue3}) can be related by a transformation which is related to the monopole-dyon duality of N=2 $N_f=4$ super QCD model \cite{whprep}.

 The potential of ellipsoidal wave equation actually has more stationary points $z_*$ given by the solutions of $2\Omega k^2\sn^2z_*+\Delta=0$.
-Are they associated to new asymptotic spectral solutions?
-We do not have a definite answer to this question.
-However, even new asymptotic solutions exist they are unlikely given by the monodromy along a period, therefore not in the scope of Floquet theory.
+Therefore it raises the question if they are associated to other still unknown asymptotic spectral solutions?
+At the moment we do not have a definite answer to this question.
+Even new asymptotic solutions exist, we suspect they are unlikely given by the monodromy along a period, therefore not in the scope of Floquet theory.